SB-5

 Plain Language

-Operators are prohibited from using a user's conversational input to target, select, or customize advertisements shown to the user.
-This covers three distinct uses: (1) deciding whether to show an ad at all (with a narrow exception for advertising the mental health chatbot itself); (2) selecting which product or service category to advertise; and (3) customizing how an ad is presented.
-This is a blanket prohibition on input-based ad targeting — operators cannot mine therapeutic conversations for advertising purposes.
-The prohibition applies to the user's input specifically, not to other data the operator may hold about the user.
+Operators are flatly prohibited from using a user's input (i.e., what the user says or types into the chatbot) to target, select, or customize advertisements shown to the user.
+This covers three distinct uses: (1) deciding whether to show an ad at all (unless it's for the chatbot itself), (2) choosing which product or service category to advertise, and (3) customizing how an ad is presented.
+The single exception is that user input may be used to determine whether to show an ad for the mental health chatbot itself.
+This is a behavioral advertising prohibition specific to the therapeutic conversation context — it prevents operators from mining therapeutic disclosures for ad targeting.

 Statutory Text